SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 (To generate electricity go to Tech Tip E01).

-CAUTION - It is important to note that this is a floating ground system with no connection for shore power.
+CAUTION - It is important to note that Panache's electrical system this is a floating ground type with no connection for shore power.
 However, once the outboard leg touches water it should be considered a grounded system since the negative of the battery is connected to the frame of the outboard.
 This must be taken into consideration when at a fuel dock or tied to a marina dock equipped with AC power.
+It's wise to connect a ground wire from the fuel dock to the boat ground to minimise the risk of a spark.
+Also to keep the fuel nozzle in contact with the gas tank while fuelling.

 SECTION 1 - DISTRIBUTE POWER